- Written by Dr.Mehmet Demircioglu

 Why does density matter less than blending in this area?

 Patients often think the answer to every visible gap is more density.
-I understand why.
+That reaction is understandable.

 When someone sees scalp, the first thought is usually that more grafts should have been placed there.
-But in the transition zone, blending is often more important than raw density.
+But in the transition zone, blending often matters more than raw density.

 Hair direction, angle, caliber, color contrast, curl, skin tone, and native hair quality all affect how the transition looks.
 If the transplanted hair points one way and the native hair behaves another way, the border can look wrong even when the graft count is not low.

-This is why I do not like planning a hair transplant only through numbers.
+A hair transplant cannot be planned through numbers alone.
 Graft numbers matter, but they do not explain the whole result.
-I have written separately about how I calculate graft numbers, and even there, the number is only one part of the decision.
+I discuss how I calculate graft numbers, and even there, the number is only one part of the decision.

 A transition zone needs softness.
 It needs strategic irregularity.
 It needs respect for the direction of the existing hair.

-If the surgeon creates a wall of density in one area and leaves weak native hair behind it, the result may look impressive under one light but strange under another.
+If the surgeon creates a wall of density in one area and leaves thin native hair behind it, the result may look impressive under one light but strange under another.

-When patients ask me about why some hair transplant results look thin, I often explain that the answer is not only density.
+Why some hair transplant results look thin follows the same principle.
+The answer is not only density.
 It is also distribution.
-A small number of grafts placed intelligently can look more natural than a larger number placed without a proper visual plan.
+A smaller number of grafts placed intelligently can look more natural than a larger number placed without a proper visual plan.

 What should you ask before accepting a hairline or crown plan?